golliher/go-sharptv/README.md

 # Installing

-I may later provide binaries and a homebrew recipe.
 For now do something like this:
+(assuming you have go(lang) installed and configured)

-    go build -o sharptv main.go
+    go build -o go-sharptv main.go
-    cp ./sharptv ~/bin
+    go install #  Or you could just... cp ./go-sharptv ~/bin

+I will consider distributing binaries or via homebrew if there is interest.
+File an issue if you would like to see that happen.

 # Configuration

+First, refer to your TV manual for how to enable network access and determine your TV's IP address.

-You will want to configure the IP address of your TV.
+You will want to configure go-sharptv for the IP address of your TV.
 This can be done either view config file in ~/.sharptv/config.
 Or via environment variables.

 The config file can be either config.yaml or config.json.